pottendo/pottendo-Pi1541/README.md

 TODOs
 -----
-- Allow static IP Adresses for faster startup, to be configured in `options.txt`
-- Make execution more efficient wrt.
-CPU usage to keep temperature lower, use throtteling to protect the Pi.
 - Provide a helper script to collect all files to make Pi1541 sdcard build easy
 - Test more sophisticated loaders (RT behavior)